tjwhitaker/algonomicon-home/src/content/articles/exoplanets.md

 # COLUMN st_m1:          m1 (Stromgren) [mag]
 ```

 Now I'm loading the data into a DataFrame using the CSV package.
-This is a good time to load some other libraries that we'll end up using in the future.
-Gadfly is a plotting library akin to ggplot2 and statistics is self explanatory.
+The other libraries that we'll end up using are Gadfly, a plotting library akin to ggplot2, and statistics.

 ```julia
 using CSV, DataFrames, Gadfly, Statistics